 The knowledge library contains solution templates for 80 percent of supply chain requirements around the world, based on best practices and processes.
 The remaining 20 percent of supply chain requirements can be broken out into standardized templates that are mapped to more tailored needs of markets, countries, customers, products, channels and so on.
 These templates get ‘filed’ in the library and are available for use across the enterprise.
 ‘Users’ map the supply chain in question against the database of solutions and come up with best-case cross correlations.

 Building and then institutionalizing plug-and-play solutions and templates, is the third implementation essential.

 4. Invest in the Information Supply Chain

-To unlock that value, and better inform supply chain decision-making, Accenture suggests companies treat data as a supply chain, and do what is necessary to enable the flow of information and analytics across the organisation and its partner ecosystem.
+To unlock that value, and better inform supply chain decision-making, Accenture suggests companies treat data as a supply chain, and do what is necessary to enable the flow of information and analytics across the organization and its partner ecosystem.

 Continuous Rigor Required

-Sustaining standardisation over the long term can be difficult, especially for companies with high rates of innovation and frequent product launches.
-This is why leading companies establish clear criteria for additions or changes to the standardised building blocks.
+Sustaining standardization over the long term can be difficult, especially for companies with high rates of innovation and frequent product launches.
+This is why leading companies establish clear criteria for additions or changes to the standardized building blocks.
 That is not to say that plug-and-play solutions do not change.
 As Keatings notes, “We are constantly challenging ourselves to innovate and improve the solution templates.
 This keeps them relevant to current conditions and requirements.”

 The potential rewards for this strategic rigor are considerable.
 A recent PWC study found that, as a result of reducing supply chain complexity, leaders enjoy 30 percent higher EBIT margins than their average peers.